Azure/azure-quickstart-templates/quickstarts/microsoft.network/azure-dns-private-resolver/README.md

 ## Deployment steps

-The Resource group location should be chosen as one of the supported locations for DNS private resolver.
+The virtual network and DNS private resolver location should be chosen as one of the supported locations for DNS private resolver.
 More information [here.](https://docs.microsoft.com/azure/dns/dns-private-resolver-overview#regional-availability)
 ```Bash
 az deployment group create --resource-group <resourcegroup name> --template-file <bicep file location>
 ```